Gospel Motivated Unity

 The Total Life Transformation of the Gospel

-As we look into these verses, one thing that is abundantly clear is that the gospel of Jesus Christ brings total life transformation.
-The more you study Scripture and understand the gospel, the more you recognize it is not content with changing only portions of your life.
+As we look into these verses, one thing that is abundantly clear is that the gospel of Jesus Christ is a total life transformation.
+The more you study Scripture and understand the gospel, the more you recognize that it is not content with simply changing portions of your life.

 Ephesians 4:4-6 – There is one body and one Spirit, just as you were called to one hope of your calling; one Lord, one faith, one baptism, one God and Father of all, who is over all and through all and in all.